Polykrikos

 Polykrikos (left) and Strombidium (Ciliophora, right) from Tokyo bay, Yokohama.

-Polykrikos (from Greek "poly" - many, and "krikos" – ring or circle) is one of the genera of family Polykrikaceae that includes athecate pseudocolony-forming dinoflagellates.
+Polykrikos (from Greek poly "many" krikos "ring, circle") is one of the genera of family Polykrikaceae that includes athecate pseudocolony-forming dinoflagellates.
 Polykrikos are characterized by a sophisticated ballistic apparatus, named the nematocyst-taeniocyst complex, which allows species to prey on a variety of organisms.
 Polykrikos have been found to regulate algal blooms as they feed on toxic dinoflagellates.
 However, there is also some data available on Polykrikos being toxic to fish.

 History of knowledge

 Polykrikos was first seen in 1868 by Uljanin and was mistakenly considered as a metazoan larva of a turbellarian flatworms.
 In 1873 Butschili re-examined the specimen and concluded that the cell was an unusual ciliate, and Bergh later, in 1881, clarified Polykrikos dinoflagellate affinities.

 Morphology

 Polykrikos is a colony of zooids (units of a colonial organism) that carry out simultaneous functions of a whole cell.

 All Polykrikos species have: 1) a slightly curved longitudinal furrow, sulcus, extending to posterior end of the organism 2) a loop-shaped acrobase, which is an anterior extension from the sulcus 3) a transverse furrow, cingulum, with the displacement 4) taeniocyst-nematocyst complexes 5) two or four times less the number of nuclei than of zooids, and 6) ability to disassemble into pseudocolonies with fewer zooids and only one nucleus.

 The most distinctive trait of this genus is the formation of multinucleated pseudocolonies that consist of an even number of zooids.
 Each zooid has a pair of flagella (transverse and longitudinal flagella) and has its own transverse groove, cingulum, but zooid longitudinal furrows, sulci, are fused.
 Transverse flagellum has the lateral projections, mastigonemes, and striated strand common to other dinoflagellates.
 Often Polykrikos have half the number of nuclei than zooids, and each pair of zooids shares a nucleus.
 Within the group there is some variation in which organelles are presented, but trichocysts, nematocysts, taeniocysts, mucocysts and plastids have been observed from different members within the taxon.